morish000/markdown-it-extrajs/vscode-markdown-extrajs/README.md

 # Export PDF (Experimental)

 Due to environmental dependencies, the PDF Export feature has been added experimentally.

+You can choose either Playwright or Puppeteer to export PDFs.
+You can select which to use by changing the following setting in VSCode.
+The default is Playwright.

+> markdownExtraJS.export.browserAutomation

+## Using Playwright

 Playwright is required to run this feature.
 Currently, Playwright's PDF Export seems to support only Chromium.

 If Playwright is not installed, please run the following to install it: